madame-president/JDR/FAQ.md

 Question to JDR:

 Is it possible to tie my bonus to this?
 The firm retains 90% of net profit, and I receive 10% as bonus?
+Touch basis with Lana regarding my current bonus payout?

+*Note: this question is better for HR/Landon.*

 ### What are the legal and compliance risks?